Fly Edmonton First Campaign Launched; First year consolidation report card issued

 In conjunction with the anniversary, Edmonton Airports issued a report card detailing progress toward the objectives in its five-year plan for optimal air service for Edmonton, a plan which was first released to the public in August 1995.

 Edmonton Airports will also launch the next phase in the plan to improve air service.
 The Fly Edmonton First campaign will ensure that Northern Albertans are aware of the non-stop and same-plane services available.
-The campaign will encourage travelers to support these routes by choosing them instead of flights that involve changing planes in Calgary, Vancouver or Toronto.
+The campaign will encourage travellers to support these routes by choosing them instead of flights that involve changing planes in Calgary, Vancouver or Toronto.

 “In August 1995, we laid out a five-year marketing plan which would lead us to our vision of optimal air service for the Edmonton market,” said Scott Clements, President and CEO of Edmonton Airports.
 “While I know that we Edmontonians were hoping that airlines would respond quickly to our new circumstances, this competitive industry needs time to assess how the changed dynamics in Edmonton will alter their long term service strategies.